roberts/hardhat-laravel/README.md

 /blockchain/.env
 ```

-Then move the Laravel .github folder to the root of your monorepo.
+Then move the Laravel `.github` folder to the root of your monorepo.

+On servers, ensure the `blockchain/` folder exists adjacent to your Laravel application.
+If your Laravel base path is `/var/www/app`, then Hardhat should live at `/var/www/blockchain` (a sibling directory).
+You can also point to an absolute path via `HARDHAT_PROJECT_PATH`.

 ## Installation